Tamizahnbu/SOC-Home-Lab/README.md

 This project demonstrates the creation of a SOC Home Lab using Splunk Enterprise.

-The lab collects logs from Windows and Linux systems, forwards them to Splunk, and analyzes security events generated during attack simulations.
+The lab collects logs from Windows system forwards them to Splunk, and analyzes security events generated during attack simulations.

 The goal is to practice SOC Analyst Level 1 skills such as: